 Forms and Documents

 This document contains information specific to your provider and your care.
-Your therapist will go over the information with you in person at your first appointment.
+For new clients, the provider will go over the information with you in person at your first appointment.

 This document contains information about this practice that anyone seeking treatment here should be aware of.

 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.

 As of January 1st 2022

 Under the law, health care providers need to give clients who don’t have insurance or who are not using insurance an estimate of the expected charges for medical services, including psychotherapy services.

 If you are a self pay or uninsured client, you have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.

 You can ask our office manager for a Good Faith Estimate before you schedule a service, or at any time during treatment.

 If you receive a bill that is at least $400 more than your Good Faith Estimate, you can dispute the bill.
 Make sure to save a copy or picture of your Good Faith Estimate.